-The New Plan is being submitted for stockholder approval in order to qualify the New Plan for an exemption from the "shortswing trading" provisions of the Exchange Act provided by Rule 16b-3 thereunder.
+The New Plan is being submitted for stockholder approval in order to qualify the New Plan for an exemption from the "short-swing trading" provisions of the Exchange Act provided by Rule 16b-3 thereunder.
 The provisions of the New Plan with respect to Stock Awards, elections to receive Common Stock in lieu of Fees, and the ability to defer receipt of Common Stock will be effective on July 3, 1995 (the "Effective Date") if approved by the stockholders of the Corporation.
-If stockholder approval of delete all references to those provisions and will continue in effect only with respect to the deferral of cash Fees, and the Prior Plan will continue in effect.
-If the New Plan is not approved by stockholders, the directors will not have the ability to receive stock in lieu of Fees or to defer receipt of such stock fees.
+If stockholder approval of the New Plan is not obtained, the New Plan will be restated to delete all references to those provisions and will continue in effect only with respect to the deferral of cash Fees, and the Prior Plan will continue in effect.
+If the New Plan is not approved by stockholders, the directors will not have the ability to receive stock in lieu of Fees or to defer receipt of such stock Fees.